Key Findings

 Distribution of sunat across Brunei

-Brunei Darussalam is a small country of less than 6,000 square kilometres and a population of less than half a million.
+Brunei Darussalam is a small country of less than 6,000 square kilometres and a population of fewer than half a million.
 The national language is Malay, and, as Malays comprise 73.5% of the population, it is likely that the practice of sunat is widespread in the country.

 Distribution of sunat across Brunei